Reviewing & Scoring Search Terms | Yext Hitchhikers Platform

 Instead of evaluating whether a query is “good” or “bad”, Entity Relevancy allows you to be even more granular by evaluating whether a result is the “answer”, “relevant” or “not relevant” to the customer’s question (Search Term).
 This information can then be used in two incredibly important ways:

 Evaluating the Impact of Search Configuration Changes: As you make changes to your search configuration, it’s important to have a training set of data to understand whether those changes are going to improve or degrade your search results.
 For example, imagine you make a change to your configuration that removes entities from a search term that you’ve previously marked as irrelevant – that’s an improvement!
 However if that same change removes entities that you previously marked as relevant, then you’ll want to consider whether you should push that change.
-We call this Version Comparison and you’ll learn more about it in the Version Comparison unit in this module.

 Overall Impact on Algorithm Changes: On a macro scale, your input on whether results are relevant will be the best way to help to inform Yext’s Product Managers, Engineers and Data Scientists about the algorithm, how it’s performing for your businesses’ needs and how it can be improved overall.
 By scoring the relevancy of Entities, you are able to tell us at Yext what you think of as good search for your business and how we can improve search for you.